Will a killer accomplish the greatest hat trick of his career?

 My heroes are tough, alpha males who know what they want.
-That is until they get gob-smacked by heroines who are strong, contemporary women willing to show them that what they really need is love.
+That is until they get gob-smacked by heroines who are strong, contemporary women willing to show them what they really need is love.

 I’ve been blessed with a long, happy marriage and enjoy writing romance novels that end with happy-ever-afters.